Note: The information provided here applies to Ultimaker Breakaway. Similar quality cannot be guaranteed with third-party filaments.

 Health and safety

-Ultimaker Breakaway is safe to print when using the recommended temperatures listed in the table above.
+Ultimaker Breakaway is safe to print when using the recommended temperatures in the Ultimaker Cura profiles.
 To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.

 For more information, download the safety data sheet for Ultimaker Breakaway.